 Set against an enticing nautical backdrop, this circular study built for two is an exercise in simplicity.
 Panoramic windows inspire thought, sleek surfaces keep the mind in order, and rich walnut hues lend just the right amount of gravitas.
 The compass inlaid in the floor both recalls the waterfront location and solidifies the room’s sense of purpose: this is where you find direction.

 As we mulled over the challenges and opportunities of these office spaces, a phrase kept springing to mind.
 “Pleasure in the job puts perfection in the work.”
-We can’t take credit for the wisdom there—Aristotle gets that byline—but we can confirm that great pleasure comes in designing these studies.
+We cannot take credit for the wisdom there—Aristotle gets that byline—but we can confirm that great pleasure comes in designing these studies.
 It is our hope that they are both pleasant for your mind and perfect for your work.